esteinig/cerebro/docs/development.md

     Deployment of the stack via `docker compose up` should be monitored in development mode as informative messages from compiler and components will be logged via `docker compose`.

-    Stack deployments should *always* be downed from the deployment repository, this can be done after upping the stack in the foreground (to monitor logs) by running `docker compose down` in the deployment directory after terminating the running stack.
-    Some arcane reverse proxy errors may occurr otherwise, usually noticeable by a `Bad Gateway` message when navigating to the application domain - in these cases, the containers and network used in the deployment should be removed manually.

 Once the stack is deployed, hot-reloads of the server backend via `cargo watch` can be triggered manually by any change to a `<deployment>/cerebro/.trigger` file in the deployment repository, which can be made easily through your developer environment or for example `echo "trigger me build" >> <deployment>/cerebro/.trigger`.
 This is to avoid somewhat long compilation times (~ 30 seconds) for the full `cerebro` binary in debug mode (and longer in release mode).
 Note that performance during development in compiled binaries for debugging is usually inferior to release binaries.